gs-ts/BitfinexClient/README.md

 ---

-### MVVM pattern with Clean architecture (as much as possible) developed with Kotlin.
+### MVVM pattern with Clean architecture developed with Kotlin.
 Clean architecture consists of three layers:
 - **Data**, includes data objects, databases, network clients, repositories.
 - **Domain**, includes use cases of business logic.
 This layer orchestrates the flow of data from Data Layer to Presentation and the other way.